Eight Forest Lane

 • Make a simple pesto pasta by tossing the pesto through your favourite cooked pasta with a little extra drizzle of olive oil and a big squeeze of lemon juice.

-• Spread on toasted bread as a super easy appetiser.
+• Spread on toasted bread as a super easy appetiser – like these prosciutto crostini!

-• Serve with grilled chicken as a sauce.
+• Serve with air fryer chicken as a sauce.

 • Spread on a sandwich with your favourite veggies.